HectorCastelli/website/src/content/resume-experience/2013-web-dev.md

 endDate: 01/12/2013
 ---
 - Developed interactive physics simulations for Experimental Physics I course
-- Created web-portal to schedule, manage and optimize blood collection campaigns
+- Increased volume of donated blood by 300% with a web-portal to schedule, manage and optimize blood collection campaigns
 - Maintained and upgraded [scientific website](https://www.highdilution.org/index.php/ijhdr) portal